mustafaelagamey/learning_django/README.md

     q2 = q.filter()
    ```

+##### Enhance Db search performance using index
+1. In the wanted field pass flag `db_index = True`
+2. Make and run migrations
+* Note : For some reason migrations didn't run for that change only , So It will be better to add index during creating field

 ### Model<a id="model"></a>
 ##### Return model record directly
 1. In the model class add `get_absolute_url` method to generate url for the record